slatedocs/slate/source/includes/_endpoint-variable.md

 After PUT any variable not present on any of the groups will always be appended to the root of the graph.

+### Personal Variable Order

+`/datasets/{id}/variables/personal/`

+Unlike the hierarchical order, the personal variable order returns different content per user.
+Each user can add variable references to it including personal variables and will not be shared with other users.

+The personal variable order defaults to an empty Shoji order until each user makes changes to it.

+#### GET

+Returns a Shoji Order for this user.

+#### PATCH

+Same as hierarchical order, receives a Shoji Order representation to overwrite the existing order.
+Personal variables are allowed here.

+#### PUT

+Behaves sames as PATCH.

 ### Weights